0eq00/SostenutoPedal/README.md

 # Sostenuto Pedal
 This program provides the [sostenuto pedal](https://en.wikipedia.org/wiki/Piano_pedals#Sostenuto_pedal) functionality.
+- It keeps the status of the sostenuto pedal and keys depending on the MIDI CC66 and NOTE ON/OFF.
-This program keeps or sends note-off messages depending on CC66 messages.
+- It drops or sends NOTE OFF messages depending on status above.
+- It drops the MIDI CC66  messages.

 There are two versions, one is works on [ReaJS](https://www.reaper.fm/reaplugs/ "ReaPlugs") by Cockos, and another one is a VST3 plugin using the JUCE framework.